 Don’t “misunderestimate” the importance of a matured domain with reams of incoming links!
 By way of example, I recently reviewed a web redesign proposal that recommended moving from a 1999 registered domain with 2900+ incoming links (including 100+ links from domains with a +7 PR!
 The destination?
 A 2008-registered domain with a mere 35 links… That’s insane!

 Planning to redesign a mature site that’s generating business, but needs a more modern look and feel?
-Then be sure to choose a designer / developer who comprehends the importance of the old content, and understands the SEO considerations!
+Then be sure to choose a website redesign company that comprehends the importance of the old content, and understands the SEO considerations!
 Ensure the crucial SEO design elements are incorporated into the redesigned architecture.
 I regularly see web redesign output from designers that astounds and depresses me, e.g.;

 - SEO applications loaded but deactivated – so nil meta-tag content on all pages!